helm/chart-testing/doc/ct_install.md

 ### Options

 ```
       --all                            Process all charts except those explicitly excluded.
                                        Disables changed charts detection and version increment checking
       --build-id string                An optional, arbitrary identifier that is added to the name of the namespace a
                                        chart is installed into.
 In a CI environment, this could be the build number or
                                        the ID of a pull request.
 If not specified, the name of the chart is used
       --chart-dirs strings             Directories containing Helm charts.
 May be specified multiple times
                                        or separate values with commas (default [charts])
       --chart-repos strings            Additional chart repos to add so dependencies can be resolved.
 May be
                                        specified multiple times or separate values with commas
       --charts strings                 Specific charts to test.
 Disables changed charts detection and
                                        version increment checking.
 May be specified multiple times
                                        or separate values with commas
       --config string                  Config file
       --debug                          Print CLI calls of external tools to stdout (Note: depending on helm-extra-args
                                        passed, this may reveal sensitive data)
       --excluded-charts strings        Charts that should be skipped.
 May be specified multiple times
                                        or separate values with commas
       --helm-extra-args string         Additional arguments for Helm.
 Must be passed as a single quoted string
                                        (e.g. "--timeout 500 --tiller-namespace tiller"
+      --helm-repo-extra-args strings   Additional arguments for the 'helm repo add' command to be
+                                       specified on a per-repo basis with an equals sign as delimiter
+                                       (e.g. 'myrepo=--username test --password secret').
+May be specified
+                                       multiple times or separate values with commas
   -h, --help                           help for install
       --namespace string               Namespace to install the release(s) into.
 If not specified, each release will be
                                        installed in its own randomly generated namespace.
       --release-label string           The label to be used as a selector when inspecting resources created by charts.
                                        This is only used if namespace is specified. (default "app.kubernetes.io/instance")
       --remote string                  The name of the Git remote used to identify changed charts (default "origin")
       --target-branch string           The name of the target branch used to identify changed charts (default "master")
 ```

 ### SEE ALSO

 * [ct](ct.md)	 - The Helm chart testing tool

-###### Auto generated by spf13/cobra on 19-Dec-2018
+###### Auto generated by spf13/cobra on 22-Dec-2018